apache/solr/solr/benchmark/README.md

 microbenchmark floor and at least to their knees.

-JMH reaches out a hand to both the best and most regular among us in a solid, cautious effort to promote the willing into the real-world often obscured game of the microbenchmark.
+JMH reaches out a hand to both the best and most regular among us in a solid, cautious effort to promote the willing into the real, often-obscured world of the microbenchmark.

 ## Code Organization Breakdown